BalboZheng/BalboZheng.github.io/_posts/neo4j/2023-01-28-neo4j-operation.md

 return r
 ```

-1 is screen name="GAI“ before ergodic all the point ,but when you have too much point that may screen slowly and use more memory space, use 2 can deal this problem ,which have 'label' to reduce the scope.
+1 is screen name="GAI“ before ergodic all the node, but when you have too much node that may screen slowly and use more memory space, use 2 can deal this problem ,which have 'label' to reduce the scope.

 ```
-## find multiple points
+## find multiple nodes
 ## use or no and
 match (r:Rapper)
 where r.name='GAI' or r.name='Pharaoh'